-In accordance with Government Auditing Standards, we have also issued our report dated October 20, 2021, on our consideration of Bracken County Public Library's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Bracken County Public Library's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated May 1, 2023, on our consideration of the Bracken County Public Library's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Bracken County Public Library's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Bracken County Public Library's internal control over financial reporting and compliance.

-Branel & Ackley, P.S.C.
+Bramel & Ackley, P.S.C.